amanrai31/JavaAndDsa/02DSA/Concepts/01timeComplexity.md

 Space Complexity = How much memory an algorithm uses as input size increases.

 Types of Space:
-1. Auxiliary Space - Extra memory used by algorithm
+1. Auxiliary Space - Extra memory used by algorithm (space you take to solve a problem)
 2. Input Space - Memory for input data
 - Space Complexity = Auxiliary Space + Input Space

+Suppose you have 2 variable a & b, these will be input space & you storing `c = a+b` for some reason then c will be Auxiliary space.

+**NOTE :** Never manipulate the orignal input data to save space.
+Very bad pratice.